-GOSH Charity National Funding Call
+GOSH Charity National Research Project Grants

 Great Ormond Street Hospital Children’s Charity (GOSH Charity) is committed to supporting outstanding paediatric health research.
 We are making £2.5 million available to support eligible child health research project grant applications from researchers across the UK.